SecondNewtonLaw/Global-Functions-Documentation/Libraries/Scripts.md

 > [!NOTE]
 > This is an implementation detail; as a regular scripter, you may ignore this!
 >
-> To implement this function, you should be finding the script's Lua state and returning its L->gt table; any other approach will result in our tests failing.
+> To implement this function, you should be finding the script's Lua state and returning its L->gt table.
+Any other approach will result in our tests failing.
 >
 > The reason it should be implemented this way is because game devs can set their `script` global to `nil` and break other approaches.